ovh/docs/pages/platform/metrics/protocol_influxdb/guide.en-gb.md

 Metrics currently doesn't support Influx Query Language.

-## Go further
+## Going further

 You can learn how to configure a Grafana datasource by following [this guide](../start-grafana).

-Join our community of users on <https://community.ovh.com/en/>.
+You can also exchange with our community of users on [https://community.ovh.com](https://community.ovh.com){.external}.